janhvi-crypto/MoonMuse/README.md

 Audio files are loaded from:
 - `public/audio/`

-By default, the player expects these files to exist:
+By default, these files exist:
 - `public/audio/song1.mp3`
 - `public/audio/song2.mp3`
 - …